mcgridles/data_augmentation_from_video/README.md

-# Artificial Training Data Generation for Mask R-CNN
+# Data Tools for Mask R-CNN Artificial Training

 Generate several artifical composites with pixelwise annotations for each object, using videos taken of each object rotating atop a turntable.